What this is

 How to use

-Click the map to open an info popup showing coordinates, some landmarks (if available) and a link to a 3D preview (your computer has to meet certain requirements for the latter to work).
+Click the map to open an info popup showing coordinates and a link to a 3D preview (your computer has to meet certain requirements for the latter to work).
 The click position by default snaps to a "best point" nearby; to avoid this adjustment hold Ctrl while clicking.

 Click the "Photos" button to enable the Flickr photos layer.
 There's a limit on the number of photos displayed simultaneously.
 Zoom in the map to discover more great photos.